(cross posted at Moms Clean Air Force)

 Later in the conversation, i

-Later in the conversation, it was stunning to hear about the choices some parents have to make.
+t was stunning to hear about the choices some parents have to make.
 To keep their kids inside, where the air is cleaner and safer (which is debatable) or to have them play outside, where there is harmful air pollution.
 We know to fight obesity, and to have happy healthy lives, kids need to play outside.
 To have to choose between one or the other– on a daily basis, knowing that their is harm in both actions– is devastating and demoralizing.